timarkh/tsakorpus/docs_readthedocs/_build/html/_sources/tags_vs_glosses.rst.txt

 - With tags, you do not know which category is expressed by which morpheme.
 - Each tag ideally expresses one particular value of one particular category, while there is generally no one-to-one correspondence between categories and morphemes.
 One category can be experessed by several different morphemes, or several categories can be expressed by one morpheme.

 It may seem that, putting aside lexical class glosses such *inanim* above, tags would be redundant compared to glosses.
 However, this is not always the case.
+If only glosses are present in the annotation, it may negatively affect the search functionality of the corpus.
 Consider, for example, Udmurt (Uralic > Permic) word **bi̮dtiśkemmi̮**.
 Here is how it could be glossed:

 - morpheme breaks: **bi̮dt-iśk-em-mi̮**
 - glosses: *finish-PASS-PST.EVID-1PL.POSS* (or *finish-PRS.12-PST.EVID-1PL.POSS*)